astronomer/docs/software/install-airgapped.md

     helm template --version $CHART_VERSION $CHART_NAME --set airflow.postgresql.enabled=false --set airflow.pgbouncer.enabled=true --set airflow.statsd.enabled=true --set airflow.executor=CeleryExecutor | grep "image: " | sed -e 's/"//g' -e 's/image:[ ]//' -e 's/^ *//g' | sort | uniq
     ```

-These commands generate a list of images required for your version of Astronomer.
-Add these images to a private image registry hosted within your organization's network.
-In TODO - just do it here i think you will specify this private registry in your Astronomer configuration.
+The above commands generate a list of images required for your version of Astronomer.

-:::info
+Copy these images to the container registry using the naming scheme [configured in prior steps](#use-a-custom-image-repository-for-platform-images).

+:::tip

-If you have already enabled or disabled Astronomer platform components in your `values.yaml`, you can pass `-f/--values values.yaml` to `helm template` to print a list specific to your `values.yaml` configuration.
+You can pass `-f/--values values.yaml` to `helm template` to only show images that apply to your specific configuration.

 :::

-## Step 19: Fetch Airflow updates {#fetch-airflow-updates}
+## Step 20: Fetch Airflow updates {#fetch-airflow-updates}

 By default, Astronomer checks for Airflow updates once a day at midnight by querying `https://updates.astronomer.io/astronomer-runtime`, which returns a JSON file with version details.
 However, this URL is not accessible in an airgapped environment.
 There are several options for making these updates accessible in an airgapped environment: